davemateer/chblog/_posts/2023-03-26-romans-10-have-they-not-heard.markdown

 So I just want to throw that out there to anchor our understanding.
 Because if you’ve been around church circles for a bit, it’s likely that you’ve heard verses 14 and 15 used in the context of foreign missions.
-And there’s validity in that, and we’re eventually going to get there, but first we need to consider the original meaning.
-I guess that’s our super simple outline for this morning:
-(1) what the passage originally meant for the nation of Israel and (2) what it means for us.
+And there’s validity in that, and we’re eventually going to get there, but I want to get there through the lens of the original meaning.
+I guess that’s our super lame outline for this morning: (1) what the passage originally meant for the nation of Israel and (2) what it means for us.

 # Did Israel hear?
 Yes.